 PROGRESS: 1.
-Plants: Acres of riparian vegetation Objective: Increase acres of desired plant communities • Acres of vegetation classified as riparian herbaceous, shrub, or herbaceous-isolated shrub and tree increased almost three-fold from 2016 to 2017, from 4.6 acres to 12.3 acres.
+Plants: Acres of riparian vegetation Objective: Increase acres of desired plant communities Acres of vegetation classified as riparian herbaceous, shrub, or herbaceous-isolated shrub and tree increased almost three-fold from 2016 to 2017, from 4.6 acres to 12.3 acres.
 2. Plants: Native wetland indicator species richness and abundance Objective: Increase native wetland indicator species richness and abundance Richness: The average number of native wetland indicator species on Whychus Canyon Reach 4 vegetation transects doubled from 6 in 2015 to 12 in 2018.
 Abundance: The average percent cover of native wetland indicator species on Whychus Canyon Reach 4 vegetation transects doubled from 44% in 2015 to 87% in 2018.

-3. Macroinvertebrates: Total and EPT taxa richness Hypothesis: Increased habitat quality and diversity will support increased taxa richness Total richness: The total number of macroinvertebrate taxa increased by 60%, from 29 taxa in 2015 pre-restoration to 51 taxa in 2019, three years post-restoration.
-EPT richness: The number of sensitive EPT taxa in the project reach also increased by 60%, from 13 in 2015 to 21 in 2019.
-4. Fish: Juvenile O. mykiss (redband/steelhead) density: Hypothesis: Increased habitat quality and diversity will support higher juvenile density Juvenile fish per 100 m2: There were 3x as many O. mykiss per 100 m2 in 2018 (35) post-restoration as in 2015 (11) pre-restoration.
+3. Macroinvertebrates: Total and EPT taxa richness Hypothesis: Increased habitat quality and diversity will support increased taxa richness 4.
+Fish: Juvenile O. mykiss (redband/steelhead) density: Hypothesis: Increased habitat quality and diversity will support higher juvenile density Juvenile fish per 100 m: There were 3x as many O. mykiss per 100 m in 2018 (35) post-restoration as in 2015 (11) pre-restoration.
 Juvenile fish per 100 m channel length: There were 4x as many O. mykiss per 100 m of channel in 2018 (455) as in 2015 (108) 4.
 Fish: Adult migration: Hypothesis: Habitat quality and depth will allow adult fish to use and migrate through the project reach The final detection of 71% (10 out of 14) of adult salmon and steelhead that returned to Whychus Creek over three years post-restoration (2017-2019) was in or upstream of the project reach.
 No returning adult salmon and steelhead were last detected in or upstream of the project reach before restoration, although one steelhead was detected in Camp Polk (upstream of Whychus Canyon Reach 4) in 2016.